 What does this do?

 This hinders the puppies ability to walk on it’s front two paws and so they use their front knuckles as braces.
 Luckily for the puppy and for the owner, carpal flexural deformity can be counteracted through time and proper stabilization through a cast on the joints.

 Prior to this idea the owner previously used wrapped Popsicle sticks to hold the joint up, this is a viable method but you run into irritated skin, and the puppy will commonly attempt to chew it off.

 I asked myself “How can 3D printing fix this?” and the i came to the conclusion that designing a model that would not irritate the puppies skin and make the brace as breathable as possible while still maintaining a hold on the joint.

 Designing the model

-On the inside I wanted to make sure the dog would not scrape itself or the plastic would harm the dog so I lined the inside with a soft cloth padding and so they can adjust the model over time of the dogs growth I added the Velcro where you can extend how far it goes.
+On the inside I wanted to make sure the dog would not scrape itself with the plastic inside.
+Making sure the plastic would not harm the puppy I decided to put fabric inside.
+Lining the inside with a soft fabric padding i cut it shape, along with this adding adjustable Velcro straps so if needed they can scale the model over time for the dogs growth.

 Testing the comfort

 Testing was a challenge, for one i am not a dog and the only joints I had to work with that would loosely resemble one similar to a puppies leg was my finger.
 Using my finger as a testing joint I made sure to watch for lost feeling, numbness or skin irritation.
 Wearing this for 4 hours throughout a work day to test its function was an interesting experiment and it worked!